-PAW Digesticare is a veterinary probiotic and prebiotic food supplement.
+PAW Digesticare is an OTC veterinary probiotic and prebiotic food supplement.
 Combined with a bland diet, it helps restore the normal gut bacterial flora and can assist with some diarrhoeas.
 We supply either sachets or you can purchase a whole tub.

 Bad Stuff: Home treatment is only appropriate for bright and happy, fully vaccinated adult dogs with mild diarrhoea of no more than a few days duration.
 They need to also have a good appetite and no blood in the stool.
 Although I understand why frustrated owners may resort to it, there is no place for Imodium in canine medicine.
 If symptomatic treatment doesn’t work, it’s off to the vet.

 Epi-otic and similar veterinary ear cleaners are an essential part of good preventive management of problem ears.
 Aqua ear can be used to dry the ears of frequent swimmers and prevent infection.
 Except for these, there isn’t much.

 Bad Stuff: OTC ear drops are over-used and frequently abused.
 They are only appropriate for prevention, not treatment.
 None will fix even the mildest problem so don’t be fooled by your dog’s ‘improvement’.
 They are just learning to live with the pain.
 Most ear drops permanently damage hearing if the eardrum is ruptured, and are always painful in diseased ears.

 Human artificial tears and OTC antibiotic eye ointment can be used in dogs.